nasa/bplib/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```

-The Bundle Protocol library (BPLib) implements a subset of the [RFC9171 Bundle Protocol](https://www.rfc-editor.org/rfc/rfc9171.html) and targets
+The Bundle Protocol library (BPLib) implements a subset of the [RFC9171 Bundle Protocol](https://www.rfc-editor.org/rfc/rfc9171.html) and
-embedded space flight applications via [BPNode](https://github.com/nasa/bp).
-The build 7.0 library
+targets embedded space flight applications via [BPNode](https://github.com/nasa/bp), with the goal of implementing the entirety
-uses UDP convergance layer to manage the process of encapsulating application data in bundles, and
+of RFC9171.
+The build 7.0 library uses UDP convergance layer to manage the process of encapsulating
-extracting application data out of bundles.
+application data in bundles, and extracting application data out of bundles.

 BPLib contains no threads and relies entirely on the calling application for its execution context
 and implements a thread-safe blocking I/O model where requested operations will either block according